lzwjava/blog-source/_posts/2023-07-18-celebrate-genius.md

 I am the genius Zhiwei.
 I deeply believe that everyone is a genius if we are free to suspect and think.

 My TWS Bluetooth speakers couldn't be paired together.
-One of them is probably connected to my neighbor's device.
+The customer support said one of them is probably connected to my neighbor's device.
 And I couldn't disconnect it, so I want to go to the underground parking lot.
 However, I didn't need to, just when I reach the elevator, the speaker said "Bluetooth disconnected".

 At first, I want to blame my duplex apartment for the construction company didn't install a door in the stair.
 So my first floor's cold air is leaking out.
 However, after a few minutes, I decided to open all five air conditioners in my house to self-make the central air conditioning.